WalletWasabi/WasabiDoc/docs/glossary/Glossary-GeneralBitcoin.md

 ---
 {
-  "title": "Bitcoin in general",
+  "title": "Bitcoin Glossary",
-  "description": "Explanations of common words used in Wasabi and regarding Bitcoin privacy with links to the docs for more details.
+  "description": "Explanations of common words used in Bitcoin.
 This is the Wasabi documentation, an archive of knowledge about the open-source, non-custodial and privacy-focused Bitcoin wallet for desktop."
 }
 ---

-## Bitcoin in general
+# Bitcoin Glossary

 :::details
 ### Address